Alfresco/alfresco-bm-rest-api/README.md

 This project provides the creation of multiple scenarios in Alfresco, using V1 (and later) rest api.
 This is aimed at measuring the responsiveness of the system through REST V1 APIs scenarios.

+Documentation for the benchmark drivers can be found [here](https://github.com/Alfresco/alfresco-bm-manager/tree/master/docs/bm-driver)

 ### Get the code

 Git: